Are you thinking about switching your cat to raw food? We discuss raw food diets for cats and evaluate the pros and cons.

-Let’s look at raw food diets for cats and discuss the pros and cons . . .
+Let’s look at raw food diets for cats and talk about the pros and cons . . .

 Raw feeding has many benefits for cats!
 The biggest raw food diet pro for us was less poop and better smelling litter box deposits.
 Yes, it’s true!